Background

 Deterministic models

-Statistical models are typically comprised of a deterministic component, that describes the core behaviour of a system, and a stochastic component that describes the system’s randomness.
+Statistical models are typically comprised of a deterministic component, that describes the basic trend in a system, and a stochastic component that describes the system’s randomness.

-Let us suppose that we are interested in the relationship between body mass and age for some species, and our hypothesis is that mass is proportional to age.
-Because there are many different mathematical models that would be consistent with this verbal description of our hypothesis, this do not give us any clear way of actually testing the validity of our hypothesis.
-We are instead going to formalise this hypothesis according to a simple linear deterministic model:
+Let us supose that we are interested in the relationship between body mass and age for some species, and our hypothesis is that mass is proportional to age.
+This verbal description of our hypothesis does not give us any clear way of actually testing our hypothesis.
+We are instead going to formalise this hypothesis acroding to a simple linear deterministic model:

 \(mass_i = \beta_0 + age_i \beta_1\)

-The parameter \(\beta_0\) describes the intercept of this model (i.e., baseline body mass at age 0), and \(\beta_1\) describes the slope (i.e., the rate at which body bass changes with age).
+The parameter \(\beta_0\) describes the intercept of this model, and \(\beta_1\) the slope.
 When an individual is born, it starts out with some mass, so the intercept is probably non-zero.
-Let’s say our intercept here is \(\beta_0 = 2\), meaning individuals at age 0 have a mass of 2kg.
-Let’s also say that we know for every unit of time the animal ages, the mass increases by 1kg (i.e., \(\beta_1 = 1\)).
-For these parameter values, we can then more explicitly describe the deterministic relationship between body mass and age as:
+Let’s say our intercept here is \(\beta_0 = 1\), meaning individuals at age 0 have a mass of 1kg.
+Let’s also say that we know for every unit of time the animal ages, the mass increases by 2kg (i.e., \(\beta_1 = 2\)).
+We can then more formally express the deterministic relationship as:

 1. 3 points